swcarpentry/board/subcommittees/README.md

 * [Lesson Organization and Develpment](lessons/README.md).
   This subcommittee has been replaced by the [Lesson Infrastructure](lesson-infrastructure/README.md) and [Lesson Maintainers](maintainers/README.md) subcommittees.
+* [Trainers](https://github.com/carpentries/trainers).
+All documentation related to the former Trainers subcommittee (made up of all instructor trainers) has been migrated to the [carpentries/trainers](https://github.com/carpentries/trainers) GitHub repo.

 ## How to Propose a New Subcommittee